lordminx/GGAutoblocker-data/README.md

 ### tweet_ids.txt.xz

-The ids of the ~18*10^6 tweets collected, one line per ID.
+The ids of the ~18\*10^6 tweets collected, one line per ID.
 The text file was compressed using xz to be small enough for upload to Github.

 ### wordcount.csv

 A count of words used in the text parts of the twitter corpus.
-This was very roughly chunked on whitespace, not stemmed at all and still includes shashtags, etc. Presented as a csv file with <word>, <count>.
+This was very roughly chunked on whitespace, not stemmed at all and still includes hashtags, etc. Presented as a csv file with `word,count`.

 ### mentionscount.csv